rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 hybrid method which identifies the contact moment from local maxima in the dEGG signal and finds the opening moment by applying the threshold method to the EGG signal.
-At this time, using the pure threshold method for both contact and opening moments is not possible, but this is not a huge downside since the dEGG method is preferred [@herbst2017].
+At this time, using the pure threshold method for both contact and opening moments is not possible, but this is not a huge downside since the dEGG method is preferred (Herbst et al. 2017).
 The script also allows the user to visually inspect the detected peaks, which makes it easy to see how the script has treated multiple opening peaks or whether the script has spuriously identified peaks; this functionality is not available in alternatives like EggWorks.
 One last benefit is that the output is R-friendly.
-At this time, I recommend we use praatdet as the basis of our data processing / analysis pipeline.
+I recommend we use praatdet as the basis of our data processing / analysis pipeline.

-**More information about how to use these scripts, and any adjustments we make to them, will be added once we start our pilot**
+**To add: more information about how to use these scripts, and any adjustments we make to them**

 #### NCSU Scripts